mets/METS-primer/authoring/Rights metadata.md

 Some form of intellectual property rights statement regarding the content of the digital object and the source from which it was derived might be added.

-I our example case we create a section for PREMIS Rights metadata in the following way:
+In our example case we create a section for PREMIS Rights Statement metadata in the following way:

 ```xml
 <mets:md ID="rights-001" USE="RIGHTS">